TwilioDevEd/marketing-notifications-flask/README.md

    ![Configure Voice](http://howtodocs.s3.amazonaws.com/twilio-number-config-all-med.gif)

-   To start using `ngrok` in our project you'll have execute to the following line in the _command prompt_:
+   To start using `ngrok` in our project you'll have execute to the following line in the _command prompt_.

     ```
     ngrok http 8080 -host-header="localhost:8080"
     ```

-   Bear in mind that our endpoint is:
+   Keep in mind that our endpoint is:

     ```
     http://<your-ngrok-subdomain>.ngrok.io/message
     ```

-1. Clone this repository and `cd` into its directory:
+1. Clone this repository and `cd` into it.

     ```
     git clone git@github.com:TwilioDevEd/marketing-notifications-python.git
     ```

-1. Create a new virtual environment:
+1. Create a new virtual environment.

     - If using vanilla [virtualenv](https://virtualenv.pypa.io/en/latest/):

         ```